asafamr/SymPatternWSI/README.md

 conda create -n spwsi python=3.6 anaconda source activate spwsi

-# for cuda support install pytorch first (see link below and note the cuda version)
+# for cuda support install pytorch first (see link below and note the cuda version!)
+# in our system a full run w/ cuda took ~2 minutes. w/o ~20 minutes
+# if you don't mind that,
+# you can skip next line and run spwsi_elmo.py with arguments: --cuda -1
 conda install pytorch cuda80 -c pytorch

 # additional python pacakges from requirements.txt